 Lucy Ricardo is one of the most iconic sitcom characters who set the stage for all the hilarious women who followed her.
 Her wild antics and well-intentioned shenanigans make her lovable and relatable.
 She was a confident but caring woman who was impossible not to adore.

-All the Golden Girls were nominated for best sitcom character, but Ms. Betty White won.
+All the Golden Girls are delightful in their own way, but Ms. Betty White won.
 Her loving but ditsy ways make her irresistible, especially when contrasted with some of the snootier characters on the show.
 She was the punchline for much of the show, but that didn't stop people from falling in love with her.

 Modern Family is riddled with spectacular characters, but none quite as lovable as Phil.
 He's a well-meaning guy just trying to be the best dad he can while loving his uptight wife.
 He's completely unpretentious and kind but sometimes puts his foot in his mouth with lines that will have you dying from laughter.

 21. Reverend Jim Ignatowski, Taxi

 Reverend Jim was a gentle soul on Taxi and perfectly captures the vibe of the 1960s.
 He tended to be spacey and odd but still one of the most lovable drivers on the show.
 Jim was liked because of his hilarious demeanor and constant confusion, which is relatable in many ways.

 22. Carlton Banks, The Fresh Prince Of Bel-Air

 Who could ever forget the Carlton dance?
 Carlton Banks is one of the most outrageous and weird sitcom characters who constantly embarrasses himself.
 Like George Costanza, Carlton always tries to be cool and casual but rarely accomplishes his goal.